Bira/octopus-carnival/_drafts/wir-mm3-4e-lolth.md

 pass a save.

 They also have a nasty power named **Worthy Sacrifice**, an area burst attack centered on a non-minion drow, spider, or demon ally.
-This reduces the ally to 0 HP, and attacks the Reflex of every enemy in the blast area.
-This attack is non-damaging but immobilizes all those it hits (save ends).
+This causes the ally to explode into gory webs, reducing it 0 HP, and attacks the Reflex of every enemy in the blast area.
+This attack doesn't damage enemies, but immobilizes all those it hits (save ends).
 It also creates a zone of webbed gore that lasts until the end of the encounter and immobilizes any non-spider who ends their move inside (save ends).
 This recharges when the Aspect is first bloodied.

 As minor actions, the aspect can create a **Cloud of Darkness** that blinds and blocks line of sight for anyone but itself; and **Change Shape** to appear as a Medium drow.
-The Insight DC to pierce the disguise is 43.
+The Insight DC to pierce the disguise is 43, hard even for someone who min-maxed their Insight.

 If anyone moves adjacent to the aspect, it can use its **Impaling Legs** as an interrupt.
 This is an attack that deals physical damage and grabs the